 Phil MeekinView Profile

-These tight margins and fragile finances show just how big the threat of insolvency will be in this sector.
-Mike Finch, restructuring partner at Moore Stephens, spoke to The Guardian regarding this issue; “There may be further challenges to come as the UK’s trading agreements with Europe remain uncertain.
+These tight margins and fragile finances show just how significant the threat of insolvency will be in this sector.
+Mike Finch, a restructuring partner at Moore Stephens, spoke to The Guardian regarding this issue; “There may be further challenges to come as the UK’s trading agreements with Europe remain uncertain.
 Many in the restaurant industry would consider the idea of additional import tariffs on foodstuffs with horror.”

 Increased employment, and costs

 As the services sector continues to grow, employment in this sector has increased, reaching its fastest pace since April.
 However, this news comes among weakened business expectations for the next 12 months, which is being put down to ‘ongoing uncertainty and inflationary pressures.’

 As the value of sterling has fallen, it has pushed up the price of imported goods, including the cost of food that we import.
 The UK currently imports 48% of its food, so many restaurants heavily rely on food and wine imports.

 With importing ingredients costing more, and the increase in the price of labour due to April’s national minimum wage rise, many restaurants are predicted to struggle into 2017.